SilasMarvin/wasmind/actors/execute_bash/README.md

 cargo component build
 ```

-This generates `target/wasm32-wasip1/debug/execute_bash.wasm` for use in the Hive system.
+This generates `target/wasm32-wasip1/debug/execute_bash.wasm` for use in the Wasmind system.

 ## Testing